shi-archive/crpm-lambda-container-puppeteer/README.md

 Example of how to deploy an AWS Lambda function as a container containing [Puppeteer](https://pptr.dev), with [CRPM](https://shi.github.io/crpm).

+This example uses one Lambda function to asynchronously invoke multiple instances of another Lambda function, which takes a screenshot of a website.
+This enables you to take several screenshots in parallel and scale horizontally.
+The screenshots are stored in an S3 bucket.

 ## Instructions

 Deploy the cloud infrastructure.